eshun/Luckysheet/docs/guide/api.md

 - **Explanation**：

-	According to index/order/name, quickly return the configuration of the specified worksheet, same as `luckysheetfile[i]`.
+	According to index/order/name, quickly return the configuration of the specified worksheet, same as `sheetfile[i]`.
 If multiple parameters are set, the priority is: index> order> name.

 ------------